Myjoyysr/DigiFab2020/README.md

   If we would make a Sweeper Keeper 2.0 there would probably be:

-    IR sensors for better movement
+    IR sensors for better movement (we could measure the distance) 3d printed wheels
     power switch (so you don’t need to take the battery off) testing, testing and more testing
     rotating sponge (if we could make it work)